ltzmax/maxcogs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[Suggestion]"
-labels: suggestion
+labels: Status Pending
-assignees: maxbooiii
+assignees: ltzmax

 ---